Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Beer Cheese Soup process shot of flour and beer added to the pot

 STEP FOUR: Add the low-sodium chicken broth and stir, making sure there are no lumps of flour remaining.
-Simmer for 10 minutes.
-The soup will start to thicken as it simmers.
+Simmer for ten minutes.
+The beer soup will start to thicken as it simmers.

 Beer Cheese Soup process shot of chicken broth added to the pot

-STEP FIVE: Pour the soup into the container of a blender, with the lid on, and blend on medium-high for 30 seconds to 1 minute.
+STEP FIVE: Pour the soup into the container of a blender, with the lid on, and blend on medium-high for 30 seconds to one minute.

 PRO TIP: